During the Semester

 - Incomplete: This option is recommended for courses that have a final project that has already been assigned with the work by the student clearly in progress or nearly completed.
 The amount of work to be finished should be small and the student’s standing in the course should be satisfactory.
 Expectations for finishing the Incomplete must be given to all students in writing.
 All other CLAS policies and procedures concerning an Incomplete apply.

 - Assigning the Grade Earned to Date: This option is recommended for courses that have had substantial graded assignments during the semester.
 The assigned grade must have earned significance and the student must be adequately prepared for a similar or for a sequential course.
 The resulting final grading percentages must be fair to students and if not may be modified by the faculty member.
 In all cases, the College appreciates instructors using their best professional discretion and communicating these changes to their students as soon as possible.

-Questions may be addressed to the Associate Dean for Undergraduate Programs and Curriculum.
+Questions may be addressed to the Associate Dean for Undergraduate Education.